.NET

 Replace <<METRICS-SHIPPING-TOKEN>>

-To create the Scheduler, copy and paste the following code into the same function of the code as the MetricsBuilder:
+To create the Scheduler, add the following code into the same function as the MetricsBuilder:

 var scheduler = new AppMetricsTaskScheduler(